 The reusable Dandy Curb Bag® was the first of its kind and remains one of the toughest, most reliable, high-performance curb inlet bags available.
-Designed for use on curb and gutter inlets, the Dandy Curb Bag filters out the most stubborn sediment-laden storm water.
-The suspended solids are allowed to settle out of the slowed flow and are captured by the rough and tough Dandy Curb Bag prior to entering the inlet.
+Designed for use on curb and gutter inlets, Dandy Curb Bag filters out the most stubborn sediment-laden stormwater.
+The suspended solids settle out of the slowed flow and are captured by the Curb Bag prior to entering the inlet.
 Built to last, this proprietary product delivers regulatory-compliant performance every time — better than other curb inlet bags.

-- Unique patented design keeps silt, sediment, and debris out of storm systems
+- Patented design keeps silt, sediment and debris out of storm systems

-- Designed to quickly conform to the shape of the curb
+- Conforms quickly to the exact shape of the curb

 - Reduces or eliminates the need to flush or clean inlets